|

 Pythagoras and His Legacy

 The name Pythagoras immediately evokes the famous theorem that bears his name.
-Living in the 6th century BC, this mathematician and philosopher introduced major concepts, particularly regarding numbers and geometry.
+Living in the 6th century BC, this mathematician and philosopher introduced major concepts, particularly concerning numbers and geometry.
 His school of thought had a profound impact on the later development of mathematics, focusing on harmony and numerical relationships.

 Euclid: The Father of Modern Geometry